MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-communication-services/includes/1-introduction.md

 In this module, you'll:

 - Discover the various component parts of Azure Communication Services.
-- Learn how they can be used to solve communication related scenarios ,such as the one above.
+- Learn how they can be used to solve communication-related scenarios, such as the one above.
 - Learn how to evaluate if ACS is the right solution for your communication problems.

 ## What is the main goal?

-By the end of this session, you'll be able to evaluate ACS for its suitability to make sure its the right choice for your business.
+By the end of this session, you'll be able to evaluate ACS for its suitability to make sure it is the right choice for your business.